Save 20% on the #1 EA Exam Prep!

 The more efficient you are, the less time required to complete the preparation.

-The SEE is in fact a relatively simple exam.
+The Special Enrollment Exam (SEE) is a relatively simple exam.
 It consists of 100 multiple choice questions, with no case studies, simulations or essays whatsoever.

 You’ve got 3.5 hours (210 minutes), meaning you can spend 2.1 minutes on average on each question.